iterlace/must2letterboxd/README.md

 ## Notes
-The entire manual is available at https://letterboxd.com/about/importing-data/
+An official import manual is available at https://letterboxd.com/about/importing-data/
 Feel free to contribute to this repository.